bootdotdev/golanginterviewblog/content/questions.md

 }
 ```

 In this code snippet, two goroutines increment a shared `counter` variable concurrently, leading to a race condition.
-Using a mutex, atmoic value, or channel to synchronize access to `counter` can prevent this.
+Using a mutex, atomic value, or channel to synchronize access to `counter` can prevent this.

 #### 5. How would you represent a "set" data structure in Go?